abetusk/scratch/experiments/tileset/README.md

 The maximum branching factor is limited by the colors, and the length of each branch is limited by the gredation count.
-Branching need not completely alter the spine....
+Branching need not completely alter the spine, so a color can branch to another color but still keep its countdown.

 This inflates the tile count significantly as you need a set of tiles (bends, straights, etc.) for each tile color gredation, but I think this at least avoids the exponential explosion.

+Cyclic Path
 ---

-The above is just stream of conscious, hopefully there'll be some pretty pictures to illustrate.

-I have a feeling it's going to be a nightmare to debug so I'm trying to create a tileset that has the `a`, `b` and `c` paths clearly distinguished, which is the purpose of this sub-directory.
+I think there's a way to embed a cyclic path generator with local rules.

+The idea is like the "two loop" but instead there's the possibility of branching new loop spawn points.

+So, each side of the loop are their own colors.
+Each color can be replaced by a branch with two sub-colors.

+The two sub colors can recombine into the parent color.
+Maybe we want to give a countdown to ensure the paths have a chance to get fare enough apart from each other.

 References
 ---